tldr-pages/tldr/pages/common/gau.md

 `gau {{example.com}} --o {{path/to/found_urls.txt}}`

-- Search for URLs from a specific provider only:
+- Search for URLs from only one specific provider:

 `gau --providers {{wayback|commoncrawl|otx|urlscan}} {{example.com}}`